 - Auto Technology

 In Fall 2016, the Burgard facility was highlighted as part of familiarization tours by area employers and local manufacturing associations and labor organizations, and received highly positive feedback on its ability to provide real-world experiences to the next generation of the region’s skilled industry workforce.

 The program launched in Fall 2014 with its first freshman class and subsequently added three additional classes (freshman classes of 2015, 2016, & 2017) and implemented about $1.5 million in capital investments for the school’s welding, machining and auto labs/shops.
 An interim expansion of the welding lab facilities came on line in January 2017, which will operate pending construction of a full new additional welding lab.
 The new welding lab was completed in fall of 2017.
 Upgrades and equipment additions to the existing Welding Lab, Machine Tool Lab and Auto Lab are also now complete.Recruitment to the program is ongoing.
 The first class of students graduated in 2018; all have continued to college, with eight students attending Northland Workforce Training Center.

-Burgard High School – in partnership with Alfred State College, Say Yes Buffalo and Dream It Do It Western NY – will become a career hub for advanced manufacturing with training for high school students in various trades.
+Burgard High School – in partnership with Alfred State College, Say Yes Buffalo and Dream It Do It Western NY – is becoming a career hub for advanced manufacturing with training for high school students in various trades.